Skip to main content

 When Can an Executor Be Replaced or Step Down?

 If there are multiple executors, the remaining ones can usually continue without interruption.
-If none can act, a beneficiary may apply to become the administrator.
+If none can act, a beneficiary may apply to become the Administrator of the estate.

 What If There Is No Suitable Executor?

-If no executor is available or willing to act, a suitable person (usually a beneficiary) can apply to the Probate Registry to act as an administrator.
+If there is no Executor available or willing to act, a suitable person (usually a residuary beneficiary) can apply to the Probate Registry to act as an Administrator.
 This ensures the estate is still properly managed under the law.

 How Long After Death Can a Will Be Changed?

-A will can be changed within two years of the date of death using a valid Deed of Variation.
+A Deed of Variation can be completed within two years of the date of death.
 This two-year deadline is crucial if the purpose of the change is to affect Inheritance Tax (IHT) or Capital Gains Tax treatment.

 The two-year period starts from the exact date of death.
-As long as the Deed of Variation is completed and signed within this window—and all legal requirements are met—it can be treated by HMRC as though the changes were made by the deceased themselves.
+As long as the Deed of Variation is completed and signed within this window – and all legal requirements are met – it will be treated by HMRC as though the changes were made by the deceased themselves.

 This allows beneficiaries to: